-Forensic Science
+Forensic Science (CTFORE)

-Prerequisite: Required Biology, Integrated Physics and Chemistry (IPC), Chemistry or Physics
+Prerequisite: Required one credit Biology, one credit Integrated Physics and Chemistry (IPC), Chemistry or Physics

 Course Description: Forensic Science is a survey course that introduces students to the application of science to law.
 Students learn terminology and procedures related to the collection and examination of physical evidence using scientific processes performed in a field or laboratory setting.
 Students also learn the history and the legal aspects of forensic science.
 This course satisfies a 3rd or 4th year Science graduation requirement and will be counted in the GPA as an academic elective.